gohugoio/hugo/content/templates/section-templates.md

 tags: [lists,sections]
 weight: 40
 draft: false
-aliases: [/templates/list/]
+aliases: []
 toc: true
 needsreview: true
 ---

-A list template is any template that will be used to render multiple pieces of content in a single HTML page (with the exception of the [homepage](/layout/homepage/) which has a dedicated template).
+## Introduction to the Template Lookup Order

-We are using the term *list* in its truest sense, a sequential arrangement of material, especially in alphabetical or numerical order.
-Hugo uses list templates to render anyplace where content is being listed such as taxonomies and sections.
+{{< lookupexplanation >}}

-## Lookup Order for List and Section Page Templates
+## Lookup Order for Section Page Templates

 Hugo uses a set of rules to figure out which template to use when rendering a specific page.

 Hugo will use the following prioritized list.
 If a file isn’t present, then the next one in the list will be used.
 This enables you to craft specific layouts when you want to without creating more templates than necessary.
 For most sites only the \_default file at the end of the list will be needed.

 ### Section Lists